holaphil/amazing-maple-e08ae/src/pages/experience.md

 ---
 title: Experience
 subtitle: >-
-  Over the last 20+ years, my experience comes from building new products and brands across both startup & corporate environments.
+  Over the last 20+ years, my experience comes from building new products / brands across both startup & corporate environments.
 A majority of those experiences are listed below in resume form.
 Should you wish to learn more about specific problems I worked to solve, achievements, or outcomes, simply